CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/ci_cd_introduction.md

 ```

 Once the pipeline finishes running you can visit your application deployment
-by following the route whcih should look like `http://dockerfile-example-<your_project_name>.rahtiapp.fi/`.
+by following the route which should look like `http://dockerfile-example-<your_project_name>.rahtiapp.fi/`.
 This pipeline can be triggered again after any update to your application (e.g. update on `index.html`) and
 the changes would reflect almost immediately.